BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

     thumbnailImg.setAttribute('class', 'bcls-thumbnail');
     // set the src for the thumbnail thumbnailImg.setAttribute('src', videoItem.thumbnail);
-    /* set the id for img
+    /* set an attribute for img
      * to the loop index === playlist index
-     */ need this to load the video thumbnailImg.setAttribute('data-playlist-index', i);
+     * need this to load the video
+     */
+    thumbnailImg.setAttribute('data-playlist-index', i);
     // for best practice, set the alt attribute to the video name thumbnailImg.setAttribute('alt', videoItem.name);